 6 Questions to Ask When Assessing Keyword Difficulty

-Keyword difficulty isn’t just about numbers—it’s about understanding what it takes to outrank competitors and whether your site is in a position to compete.
-Here’s what really influences keyword difficulty and how you can use it to make smarter SEO decisions.
+Keyword difficulty is about understanding what it takes to outrank competitors and whether your site is in a position to compete.
+We explain what really influences keyword difficulty and how to use it to make smarter SEO decisions.

 1. Who Are You Competing Against?